*MY SCORE IS BASED ON THE VISUAL NOVEL + ANIME*

 * It's a nice murder mystery, the plot is not that forgivable in the anime because there's not enough time to show everything off.
 The show is so linear and the lack of information is HUGE.
 Listen, if you try to search for more information you might read spoilers!
 Be careful!

 * Monokuma is incredibly funny.
 One of the "love to hate" character, at least most of the times, but eventually you're going to understand his true reasons.
 I can say his theme music helps with the shits n gigs atmosphere, but his acting gets kinda boring and predictable.
 Later on you will start slooooowly disliking him, and by disliking I mean getting pretty annoyed at his appearances just because he doesn't seem all that 'super genius mastermind' anymore.
-He loses his magic after a couple episodes.
-The first theatre is actually decent to make you think about the characters safety, but after two or three murders later he's just like "oh well we got a scene here... again, zzzz".
-The good part is that the kids start to get somewhat "comfortable" with the environment, with his threats and they start trusting their colleagues more, so they turn out to be more confident towards Monokuma.
+He loses his luster after a couple episodes.
+The first theatre is actually decent to make you think about the characters safety, but after two or three murders later he's just like "oh well, we got a scene here... again, zzzz".
+The interesting part is that the kids start to get somewhat "comfortable" with the environment; they also move the fuck on with the murders, like it doesn't even bother them too much.
+Also, with Monokuma's threats getting less and less intimidating, the kids start trusting their colleagues more, so they turn out to be more confident towards Monokuma.
 He loses his magic pretty quickly because the kids stop getting scared or frustrated about their situation and they actually engage in a quest to get the fuck out of that academy.
 To me, he's just an angry teddy bear who fell sideways on black grease and is pissing mad about that.

 * There's not so much gore (if any) or bloodshed, and in my humble opinion - they missed an opportunity here.
 This is a case of a show that could've been much more gruesome but not guro.
 Let me explain my disappointment with this little semi-spoiler - In a specific execution there's nothing remaining of the body, like, it SHOULD be something there, I mean, c'mon.
 That wasn't a disappearance... well, this is something that they never explained to us viewers, and it sounded more like a joke than an execution.
 You'd think this academy is entirely dark and grim but, after that one I was starting to doubt the whole 'despair murdering madness I'll drink your tears in the breakfast yar fucker' show.

 * There's not much horror, which may be for the good or for the bad.
-The Hope Academy 'dark aura' it's there because the horror is tagged with his buddy mystery, but hey, the blood is fucking pink so who cares about horror?
+The Hope Academy's 'dark mysterious aura' is there because the horror is tagged with his good ol' buddy mystery, but hey, the blood is fucking pink so who cares about horror?
 (Andy Warhol and your PopArt influences) Anyway, the thing that would scare you the most is the camera.
 Trust me, is the motherfreakin' camera.

 Err... enjoy yourself.

 Aaaaaaanyways, moving on.
 The thing is that you MUST understand you won't get all the prestigious information that could possibly make you a big fan of the show if you don't play/watch the visual novel.
 Again I'll reinforce this with an example: Myself!
 I got very interested in all the characters (mainly Mondo.
 Yes it's true, it's true) and the mysterious plot.
 I invested a considerable amount of time to research the show's world and I did enjoy a LOT when I got things straight.
 I must say I'm not much a horror/gore lover, I like more when they're together solving mysteries.
 I love the mystery more than anything else...
 Actually, I'm lying, I love boobs much more but there isn't much fanservice on this show, which is kinda good because with a plot like this the fanservice is kinda out of place, otherwise it would be a crappy edgy show that ends on a boat [SHOTS FIRED].
-Well, actually there is a little from Asahina in the episode 6...
-God I love her round donuts!
-And if you want to get nasty... search for fanfics!
-Rule 34 never fails.
+Well, actually there is a little from Asahina in the episode 6.

 Lastly, this show is very easy going on the mystery solving, and offers a BIG AMOUNT OF PERSPECTIVES.
 In my opinion, the whole plot could be a big reality show and when a person 'die' - him/her starts to help the next murder scheme, and yes, only Naegi is the one who doesn't know shit about it.
 Well, that is my perspective.
 You're going to probably have your own too.
 Like I said, this aspect of the show is very forgiving, but I can't spoil more for you.
 If you got really interested, I highly suggest you do the same as I did - spare a couple hours to acknowledge the awesomeness that is this show because it is worth it your time.